pycountry/pycountry/SECURITY.md

 pip install pycountry --upgrade
 ```

-## End-of-Life Policy

-It's important to note that when a version reaches its end-of-life (EOL), it will no longer receive security updates.
-We provide advance notice of EOL dates for older versions through our release notes and communication channels to give users ample time to plan their upgrade.

 ## Reporting a Vulnerability

 We take security seriously and encourage responsible disclosure of any vulnerabilities you may discover in our project.
 To report a security vulnerability, please follow these steps: